Try "cat diabetes" or "dog being sick"

 Poinsettias, often a popular choice for Christmas decorations, can be a hidden danger for dogs.
 The milky white sap in the plant's leaves and stems contains toxic substances which can be released and absorbed by the tissues in the mouth and stomach when your dog chews or bites into the plant.

-If consumed in large quantities, this can lead to irritation in their mouth and stomach, possibly leading to serious health issues.
+If consumed in large quantities, this can lead to irritation in their mouth and stomach.

 Symptoms of poinsettia poisoning